Tasker Milward Voluntary Controlled School: History

 Tasker's Charity School was established by the Tasker Charity, which was set up by Mary Tasker (previously Miss Howard/Hayward, of 1 Flether Hill, Rudbaxton) in her will dated 1684, to educate poor children of both sexes, although it later became a school for girls.
 The old school buildings have since been turned into flats.

 Tasker's School for Girls and Haverfordwest Grammar School ceased to exist in 1978, and pupils transferred to the new Tasker-Milward school.

-Mrs M Haynes. became headteacher in September 2007.
-Following her departure, Mrs H Lewis became acting headteacher with effect from June 2014.
+M Haynes became headteacher in September 2007.
+Following her departure, H Lewis became acting headteacher with effect from June 2014.

 Due to budget concerns from Pembrokeshire County Council in addition to the underperforming GCSE and A Level results from both schools over a period of a few years, the decision was made to merge Tasker Milward V.C.
 School and Sir Thomas Picton School into a new School, Haverfordwest High VC School, using the Tasker site (now known as the Portfield Campus) for lower School and the Sir Thomas Picton site (now known as the Prendergast campus) for upper school and Sixth form use, in addition with a completely new uniform consisting of ties and blazers, a contrast from what both schools uniforms were, which were polo tops and jumpers.
 Both Tasker Milward V.C.
 School and Sir Thomas Picton School ceased to exist in August 2018 and the new combined school opened in September 2018.